networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 })(window,document,'script','dataLayer','GTM-NWHJDNP');</script>
 <!-- End Google Tag Manager -->

-First things first, the fabric composer is fresh out of the box and does not contain any devices to date.
-We will need to start populating the fabric composer.
+At this point, the fabric composer is fresh out of the box and does not contain any devices.
+I will need to start populating the fabric composer.
 To get started, we must go ahead and add the devices into AFC.
 To perform this task, I will be using the guided setup.

 For reference, I will be using a Spine-Leaf topology as below;